ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Connection Establishment Callbacks

 Security decisions, especially pertaining to trust, are not static.
-Once configured, parameters may also be supplied during connection establishment.
+Once configured, parameters may also be supplied during Connection establishment.
 These are best handled as client-provided callbacks.
-Callbacks block the progress of the connection establishment, which distinguishes them from other Events in the transport system.
+Callbacks block the progress of the Connection establishment, which distinguishes them from other Events in the transport system.
 How callbacks and events are implemented is specific to each implementation.
-Security handshake callbacks that may be invoked during connection establishment include:
+Security handshake callbacks that may be invoked during Connection establishment include:

 - Trust verification callback: Invoked when a Remote Endpoint's trust must be verified before the handshake protocol can continue.
 For example, the application could verify an X.509 certificate